+CHAPTER

+ONE

+QUICK INSTALLATION GUIDE

+This guide helps you to get a working TC-Toolbox for MATLAB[®] installation.
+It is only a short guideline, please refer to the Thermo-Calc Installation Guides for more details if required.

+The present documentation is also included in your installation as a PDF-file.
+In the Thermo-Calc menu, select Help \rightarrow Manuals Folder.
+Then double-click to open the Software Development Kits (SDKs) folder.

+Note: A license is required to run TC-Toolbox for MATLAB[®].

+Note: TC-Toolbox for MATLAB® is available for Windows.

+1.1 Installing TC-Toolbox for MATLAB®

+1.1.1 Automatic Installation of TC-Toolbox

+When the following conditions are met, Thermo-Calc automatically installs the TC-Toolbox for MATLAB $^{\circledR}$ component on your computer.

+- 1. MATLAB® is already installed. - 2.
+There is only one Windows user on the computer where TC-Toolbox is being installed.

+Note: Administrator privileges are needed when you start the Thermo-Calc installer.

+Then follow the regular installation instructions for Thermo-Calc, choosing whether you use a Standalone or Network installation.

+1.1.2 Manual Installation of TC-Toolbox

+The installation is not automatic if:

 - There are multiple Windows users on the same machine, or - The installer cannot find the directory path to the MATLAB® installation.

-1.1.2.1 Multiple Windows Users on Same Machine If there are multiple Windows users on the same machine, then the following manual steps are done at the end of the automatic installation. - 1.
-A message at the end of the Thermo-Calc installation process displays with instructions. - 2.
-An Explorer window automatically opens to this folder C:\Users\<user>\Documents\ Thermo-Calc\2022a\SDK\TC-Toolbox-MATLAB. - 3.
-Double-click the InstallTCToolboxMATLAB.cmd file to finalize the process.
-This briefly launches $MATLAB^{\circledast}$ and installs TC-Toolbox.
-1.1.2.2 Installer Cannot Find the MATLAB® Installation Directory If the Thermo-Calc installer cannot find the MATLAB® installation directory, follow the more detailed instructions given in the Thermo-Calc Installation Guides.
-1.1.3 Check the Installation To check if the installation was successful start MATLAB® and run, for example, the diagnostics script, which is located in the folder C: \Users\<user>\Documents\Thermo-Calc\2022a\SDK\TC-Toolbox-MATLAB\ Examples\Miscellaneous.
-Alternatively open the Add-Ons menu (in the HOME tab) in MATLAB® and choose Manage Add-Ons.
+1.1.2.1 Multiple Windows Users on Same Machine

+If there are multiple Windows users on the same machine, then the following manual steps are done at the end of the automatic installation.

+- 1. A message at the end of the Thermo-Calc installation process displays with instructions. - 2.
+An Explorer window automatically opens to this folder C:\Users\<user>\Documents\Thermo-Calc\ 2024a\SDK\TC-Toolbox-MATLAB. - 3.
+Double-click the InstallTCToolboxMATLAB. cmd file to finalize the process.
+This briefly launches MATLAB® and installs TC-Toolbox.

+1.1.2.2 Installer Cannot Find the MATLAB® Installation Directory

+- 1. Start the version of MATLAB® that you want to install TC-Toolbox in. - 2.
+Open and run the script C:\Users\<user>\Documents\Thermo-Calc\2024a\SDK\TC-Toolbox-MATLAB\ setupTCToolbox.m.

+For more information, se the more detailed instructions given in the Thermo-Calc Installation Guides.

+1.1.3 Check the Installation

+To check if the installation was successful start MATLAB® and run, for example, the diagnostics script, which is located in the folder C:\Users\<user>\Documents\Thermo-Calc\2024a\SDK\TC-Toolbox-MATLAB\Examples\Miscellaneous.

+Alternatively open the Add-Ons menu (in the HOME tab) in MATLAB[®] and choose Manage Add-Ons.
 If the toolbox is installed it will be included in this list.

-1.2 Uninstalling TC-Toolbox for MATLAB® If you are logged in as a user with administrator rights, and have Thermo-Calc installed for this user, then the uninstallation is automatically done at the same time as a full Thermo-Calc uninstallation.
-Otherwise a manual step is required: Note: To uninstall the TC-Toolbox for MATLAB[®] if it is not uninstalled by the Thermo-Calc uninstaller, start MATLAB[®] and select (in the HOME tab) Manage Add-Ons from the Add-Ons menu.
+1.2 Uninstalling TC-Toolbox for MATLAB®

+If you are logged in as a user with administrator rights, and have Thermo-Calc installed for this user, then the uninstallation is automatically done at the same time as a full Thermo-Calc uninstallation.
+Otherwise a manual step is required:

+Note: To uninstall the TC-Toolbox for MATLAB® if it is not uninstalled by the Thermo-Calc uninstaller, start MATLAB® and select (in the HOME tab) Manage Add-Ons from the Add-Ons menu.
 Right-click TC-Toolbox and choose Uninstall.

+CHAPTER

+TWO

+ARCHITECTURE OVERVIEW

-CHAPTER TWO ARCHITECTURE OVERVIEW TC-Toolbox contains classes of these types:
+TC-Toolbox contains classes of these types: